plasma-umass/sqlwrite/README.md

 Integrates AI into your database: automatically converts English-language queries into SQL, and then runs the SQL query.
-As far as we are aware, this is the first integration of natural language queries into a standard database manager.
+As far as we are aware, this is the first integration of natural language queries into a database manager.
+Currently works as an extension to SQLite3, more to come!

-## Example
+## Examples

 ```
 % ./sqlite3 test/test.db